 At all forums, participants saw genuine government consultation as highly desirable but voiced unawareness that government actually consulted people.

+To the extent that they perceived government consulting the public, participants did not perceive the consultation as genuine.
 Participants were frequently skeptical, occasionally cynical.
 They wanted governments to report back to the public on actions take or not taken following consultation exercises.
 They want to see results or feedback or both, and also more respect.
 To the extent that they were aware of MPs’ constituency offices, they tended to see potential for such offices to play a helpful role in consulting the public.

 Apart from the recurring theme of better, more respectful consultation, another recurring theme was better education.
 The schools ought to make a stronger effort to teach young people how our democratic system works.
 This view emerged at every forum, usually eliciting much support.